 1997 – 2012

-Integrated Payment Systems, the owner of MoneyGram, has become an independent business and changed its name to MoneyGram Payment Systems Inc. As the company grows and expands, new offices and service points are opened in 100 countries.
+Integrated Payment Systems, the owner of MoneyGram, has become an independent business and changed its name to MoneyGram Payment Systems Inc. As the company grows, new offices and service points are opened in 100 countries.
 This is reflected in the emblem, which depicts a globe, symbolizing global reach.

-The red color emphasizes dynamic development and active business growth, showcasing the brand’s drive for expansion.
-Inside the globe’s shape, swirling circles can be seen, representing the process of rapid and extensive coverage and instant money transfers worldwide.
+The red color emphasizes dynamic development and active business growth, underscoring the brand’s drive to expand.
+Inside the globe’s shape, swirling circles can be seen, representing rapid, extensive coverage and instant money transfers worldwide.

 The company name is boldly italicized to the left of the image, adding dynamism and reflecting the company’s steady development on the international stage.